nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a. gitGud detects that the `FRIEND_ID` does not exist.
     * 1a1. gitGud informs user that it has no friend was found with specified `FRIEND_ID`.
-      1a2.
+    * 1a2.
 User makes another request to schedule a friend with a different `FRIEND_ID`.
-      Use case continues from step 2.
+    * Use case continues from step 2.

-**Use case: UC08 - Recommending friends available to play with**
+**Use case: UC08 - Recommend friends available to play with**

 **MSS**